jchambers/pushy/README.md

 ## System requirements

 Pushy works with Java 7 and newer.
 By default, it depends on `netty-tcnative` and should work "out of the box" for most users.
-Users who can't (or choose not to) use `netty-tcnative` will need to take extra steps to [configure a JDK SSL provider](https://github.com/relayrides/pushy/wiki/Using-a-JDK-SSL-provider).
+Users who can't (or choose not to) use `netty-tcnative` may need to take extra steps to [configure a JDK SSL provider](https://github.com/relayrides/pushy/wiki/Using-a-JDK-SSL-provider).

 ## Metrics